REG-Linux/REG-Linux/package/games/libretro/README.md

 # Libretro game ports

-Contains game-specific libretro cores that REG-Linux builds alongside the engine packages.
+This folder holds game-specific libretro cores that REG-Linux cross-compiles alongside the standalone engine packages.
+Each core builds a single `.so` that the frontend loads, so the README inside the core’s directory documents the version, dependencies, build helper, and install artifacts specific to that libretro package.

-- `libretro-mrboom/`: builds the `mrboom_libretro.so` core with NEON detection and GLES-friendly flags.
+## Core summaries
-- `libretro-superbroswar/`: builds the `superbroswar_libretro.so` core for the Super Mario War reimplementation.
+- `libretro-mrboom/`: builds `mrboom_libretro.so`, applying NEON detection and GLES-friendly linker flags so the retro Bomberman-style game behaves on ARM consoles.

-Both packages require a C++ toolchain; consult each subdirectory README for platform overrides, patches, and install targets.
+- `libretro-superbroswar/`: compiles `superbroswar_libretro.so` for the Super Mario War reimplementation, shipping the patched build that handles modern GCC and libstdc++ toggles.